anbauoq/anbauoq/README.md

 - **Long-context & Agents**: retrieval-augmented generation, tool use, structured memory

-## 🎓 Academic Background

-- **BSc in Data Science**, American University of Armenia (2021–2025)
-  - Senior thesis: *Do LLMs Know What, Where, and Why They Lack?*
-    (focused on self-refinement and arithmetic reasoning failures)

-I’ve also independently studied foundational ML theory — e.g., completed *Bishop’s Pattern Recognition and Machine Learning*.

 ## 📌 Goals

 I’m working toward building **LLMs that reason better, fail more transparently, and know when not to answer**.